Take in a show when you are in New York City. credit: Catherine Parker

 Hold hands if traveling with smaller kids, especially during peak periods.

-Make sure your child knows to go to a NYPD officer or MTA personnel if lost.
+Make sure your child knows to go to an NYPD officer or MTA personnel if he or she is lost.
 Give kids a card with contact information in case of emergency.

 Know Before You Go:

 Travel like a New Yorker and take the subway.
-I’ve got the directions for you.
 Or grab a cab or other car service.

 Free public restrooms are hard to find.
 Pack hand wipes, bleach wipes and hand sanitizer to clean up.
-McDonald’s is reliable but be prepared to buy a dink to get the key.
+McDonald’s is reliable but be prepared to buy a drink to get the key.

 Wear comfortable shoes, you’d be surprised how much walking you can do in NYC.

-The streets of New York are safe but be aware who and what is around you at all times.
+The streets of New York are safe, but be aware of who and what is around you at all times.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.